liferay/liferay-docs/userGuide/en/chapters/11-installing-liferay.markdown

 			JAVA_OPTS="$JAVA_OPTS -Dfile.encoding=UTF-8 -Djava.net.preferIPv4Stack=true -Duser.timezone=GMT -Xmx1024m -XX:MaxPermSize=256m

 The prescribed script modifications are now complete for your Liferay installation on JBoss.
-Next we'll consider the database and mail for your domain.
+Next we'll consider the database and mail configuration.

 ##### Database Configuration

-If you want JBoss to manage your data source, continue following instructions in this section.
+If you want JBoss to manage your data source, follow the instructions in this section.
 If you want to use the built-in Liferay data source, you can skip this section.

-Modify `standalone.xml` adding your datasource and driver within the `<datasources>` element of your datasources subsystem.
+Modify `standalone.xml` adding your data source and driver within the `<datasources>` element of your data sources subsystem.

-1. First, add your datasource within the `<datasources>` element.
+1. First, add your data source within the `<datasources>` element.

 		<datasource jndi-name="java:/jdbc/LiferayPool" pool-name="LiferayPool" enabled="true" jta="true" use-java-context="true" use-ccm="true">
 			<connection-url>